danobi/dxuuu.xyz/src/writing-unmaintainable-code.md

 % On writing unmaintainable code

-The internet's beaten to death the concept of [legacy code][1], [unmaintainable code][2], [bad code][3], and <insert-word-here>-code.
+The internet's beaten to death the concept of [legacy code][1], [unmaintainable code][2], [bad code][3], and insert-word-here-code.
 It's safe to say nobody really likes dealing with code that doesn't make much sense.
 But how about the other side of the coin?

 Consider this: you're tasked with writing inherently tricky code.
 You know this code will be nigh unreadable